shaussler/TheoreticalUniverse/documentation/all_faraday_tensors.rst

 The starting point is the :ref:`contravariant/covariant form
 <faraday_tensor_derivation:The Tensor of Mr. Faraday>`.
 From there, I
-systematically apply the :ref:`Minkowski metric <minkowski_metric:The Minkowski Metric>` to obtain other forms.
+systematically apply the :ref:`Minkowski metric <minkowski_metric:The Minkowski Metric>` to obtain the other forms.
 The electromagnetic field tensor is:

 .. math::

-   {\small
    F^{\sharp\flat}
    =
    \begin{bmatrix}